The 10 Best Optical Drives

 video play icon

 This wiki has been updated 36 times since it was first published in September of 2015.
 Far from being a dead standard, optical discs provide quick access to data and audiovisual media and, in the right circumstances, can last far longer than flash memory.
 There are plenty of external drives that are great for reading and writing CDs, DVDs, and Blu-rays at high speeds.
 Most of them are powered using a single USB port, and many can be had for a perfectly reasonable price.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Asus ZenDrive